915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 There are also many different operations you might want to perform on sound data (such as mixing, adding echo, applying an equalizer function, creating an artificial stereo effect), so in addition you will be writing a never\-ending stream of modules to perform these operations.
-Hereâs a possible structure for your package (expressed in terms of a hierarchical filesystem):
+Here’s a possible structure for your package (expressed in terms of a hierarchical filesystem):